Quad bike insurance

 ‘Type approved’ quads are those that meet minimum UK safety and environmental standards.
 They’re road legal and have a Certificate of Conformity to prove this.
 Most factory-bought quads will be type approved, but custom built ones may not be.
 If you have a custom built quad, you may need to get it approved through the Motorcycle Single Vehicle Approval (MSVA) scheme.
 Once it’s approved, you’ll then be able to insure it.

-If your quad is non-standard, heavily modded or custom built and isn’t ‘type approved’ you may need specialist insurance.
-Give Vast Visibility a call on 03300 228 195 for help finding the right insurance.
+If your quad is non-standard, heavily modified, or custom-built and isn’t type-approved, you may need specialist insurance.
+In this case, it’s best to speak directly with Vast Visibility on 03300 228 195, who can help you find suitable cover.

 Compare insurance and get the best cover for you and your quad